Disability Accommodations - Law Students

-Students who have been accepted for admission are advised in their acceptance letter to contact the Associate Dean as soon as possible regarding disabilities that might require accommodation.
-Continuing students who believe they have acquired or developed a disability should also contact the Associate Dean as soon as possible.
-Early identification of disabilities is necessary to allow adequate time to evaluate documentation and to coordinate accommodations required.
+Students who have been accepted for admission are advised to contact the Associate Dean for Academic Affairs as soon as possible regarding disabilities that might require accommodation.
+Continuing students who believe they have acquired or developed a disability should also contact the Associate Dean for Academic Affairs as soon as possible.
+Early identification of disabilities is necessary to allow adequate time for an evaluation, to review supporting documentation and to coordinate required accommodations.
 The accommodation process takes some time, so the Law School may be unable to grant last-minute requests for accommodation.

-To accommodate students with disabilities, the School of Law and the Office of Disability Services have arranged the following accommodation process:
+To accommodate students with disabilities, the School of Law worked with the University's Disability Center to arrange the following accommodation process:

-- A student who believes he/she has a disability that requires any accommodation should notify the Associate Dean.
+- A student who believes he/she has a disability that requires any accommodation should notify the Associate Dean for Academic Affairs.

-- The Director of the Office of Disability Services will meet with the student, request medical records and other information from the student, and make a recommendation to the Associate Dean about what, if any, accommodations seem appropriate.
-Please note that the Office of Disability Services must first receive all necessary medical documentation from the student.
+- The Director of the Disability Center or a representative will meet with the student, request medical records and other information from the student.
+Please note that the Disability Center must first receive all necessary medical documentation from the student.

-- The Associate Dean and the Director of Disability Services will then decide what accommodations to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.
+- The Disability Center will then decide what accommodations are necessary and appropriate to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.

-- The Law School and the Office of Disability Services will work in conjunction to coordinate the accommodations.
-Any problems that arise should be brought to the attention of the Associate Dean and/or the Office of Disability Services.
+- Any problems that arise should be brought to the attention of the Associate Dean for Academic Affairs and/or the Disability Center.